VascoSch92/data_structure/README.md

 ---

-### Max Heap
+### Max Binary Heap

-A max heap is a specific type of binary heap where the value of each parent node is greater than or equal to the values of its children.
-This ensures that the largest element is always at the root of the tree.
+A max binary heap is a heap data structure that takes the form of a binary tree.
+The largest element is always at the root of the tree.

 #### Instantiation

-- Empty: `max_heap = MaxHeap()`
+- Empty: `max_heap = MaxBinaryHeap()`

-- From a Sequence type object of strings: `max_heap = MaxHeap(SEQUENCE_TYPE_OBJECT)`
+- From a Sequence type object of strings: `max_heap = MaxBinaryHeap(SEQUENCE_TYPE_OBJECT)`

 #### Methods